 The SVM does not provide a notification if something goes wrong with the APN.
-For more information about the APN, please contact your provider.
+For more information

+• about the APN, please contact your provider.

-3 SV-prog
+3. SV-prog

-3.1 Installation
+3.1.
+Installation

-SV-prog is used to set up the SV series.
-This program can be downloaded free of charge from the Adésys website (www.adesys.nl).
+Setting up the SVM can be done with the SV-prog tool.
+This program can be downloaded free of charge from the Adésys website (www.adesys.nl/en/service/downloads).
 All settings will be stored in the internal flash memory.
-It is not possible to store the settings on the SIM card.
+It is not possible to store the settings on the SIM card!